kobayashi276/MusicPlayer-JavaFX/README.md

 -Use mysql url: localhost:3306/musicplayer

-- Step by step run the project:
+-Step by step run the project:

  + Open Mysql on the machine and excute file MusicPlayerDB.sql.
  + Change the username, password and port in the DBConnection.java file to match Mysql on the machine being used to run the project.